-Submit an Exhibit A for each fully insured, major medical health plan subject to reporting under Section R20-6-1302(B).
-Please submit the information in a word-searchable PDF file which is organized and identified by the numbered sections that appear below.
+Submit an Exhibit A for each fully insured health plan subject to reporting under Section R20-6-1303(B).
+Please submit the information in a word-searchable PDF file which is organized and identified in accordance with the numbered sections that appear below.

 Part I: Identify Plan and Reporting Year.
 Instructions for Part I: